tinysheep007/GRE-Review/mathMistakes.md

 - if two events are indepdent, the porbability of one happends is always the same, don't matter the other event happen or not.
 ![probability of indepence and mutually exlusive](./pic/prob.JPG)

+- simultaneously means no replace / one after another
 ### Stats
 ### Normal Curve
 ![normal-curve](./pic/normal-curve.png)